AcademyTLV/covid-19/README.md

 **Contributors**

-The app is built with help of developers from [Android Academy in Tel Aviv](https://www.facebook.com/groups/android.academy.ils/) and [Nexar](https://www.getnexar.com) especially Big thanks to Artyom Okun, Eden Bugdary & Daniel Szasz for their help at nights and weekend with this project
+The app is built with help of developers from [Android Academy in Tel Aviv](https://www.facebook.com/groups/android.academy.ils/) and [Nexar](https://www.getnexar.com) especially Big thanks to Artyom Okun, Yonatan Levin, Eden Bugdary & Daniel Szasz for their help at nights and weekend with this project

 Also many thanks to those who contributed to the translation of the app
 |Language| Translator |  Organization |